Addams Family Values: Production

 The "family values" in the film's title is a tongue-in-cheek reference by writer Paul Rudnick to a 1992 speech made by then-Vice President Dan Quayle.
 In the speech, Quayle controversially blamed the 1992 Los Angeles riots on a breakdown of "family values".
 Production of Addams Family Values began in Los Angeles on February 8, 1993.
 According to Anjelica Huston, it became increasingly clear during filming that Raul Julia's health was deteriorating.
 He had trouble eating and was losing weight as a result.
 He died on October 24, 1994, less than a year after the film was released.

-Sequoia National Park, particularly Sequoia Lake, in the Sierra Nevada of California, was the site of the movie's "Camp Chippewa".
+Sequoia National Park and the adjacent Sequoia Lake in the Sierra Nevada of California, was the site of the movie's Camp Chippewa.

 Music

 Michael Jackson's involvement

 American singer Michael Jackson was supposed to feature a song in the film, titled "Family Thing".
 Despite being nearly completed, it went unused.
 The song is mostly rumored to have been removed due to the child sexual abuse allegations against Jackson; in reality, it was because of contractual differences with Paramount Pictures.
 An early version of the song was leaked online in 2023.
-Jackson is referenced in the film via a poster in the Harmony Hut advertising his 1992 single "Heal the World", which horrifies Joel.
+Jackson is referenced in the film via a poster in the Harmony Hut advertising his 1992 single "Heal the World", which horrifies Joel Glicker (David Krumholtz).